openforcefield/qca-dataset-submission/INDEX.md

 # Basic Datasets
-These are currently used to compute hessians for complete optimizations.
+These are currently used to compute properties of a minimum energy conformation (Hessians, wavefunctions, etc.), usually derived from completed optimization datasets.

 | QCArchive Dataset  | Folder  | Description  | Elements  | Status  |
 |---|---|---|---|---|